Joona Koppanen: Playing career

-Koppanen played his youth hockey in his native Finland within local club, Ilves.
-In impressing through the Under-20 Junior A level, Koppanen was selected by the Boston Bruins in the fifth round, 135th overall, in the 2016 NHL Entry Draft.
+Koppanen played his youth hockey in his native Finland within the local club, Ilves.
+In impressing through the Under-20 Junior A level, Koppanen was selected by the Boston Bruins in the fifth round, 135th overall, in the 2016 NHL entry draft.

-On April 14, 2017, Koppanen was signed to a three-year, entry-level contract with the Boston Bruins.
-He was initially returned on loan by the Bruins to his original club, Ilves, to make his professional debut in the 2017–18 Liiga season.
+On 14 April 2017, Koppanen was signed to a three-year, entry-level contract with the Boston Bruins.
+He was initially returned on loan by the Bruins to his original club, Ilves, to make his professional debut in the 2017–18 season.
 Appearing in 45 games, Koppanen collected 2 goals and 14 points with Tampere before suffering elimination.
-On March 14, 2018, he was reassigned to make his North American debut in joining the Bruins AHL affiliate in Providence.
+On 14 March 2018, he was reassigned to make his North American debut in joining the Bruins AHL affiliate in Providence.